The Acoustic Neuroma and Meningioma Network

 AMNET has no paid staff and is instead run entirely by volunteers.
 Our only income is from membership fees and donations.
 Donations enable us to keep holding face to face meetings, have guest speakers and provide support to patients.
 If you would like to help us to continue to carry out our important work, then please consider donating to AMNET.

 AMNET (The Acoustic Neuroma and Meningioma Network) is a support group for people who have been diagnosed with skull base tumours such as Acoustic Neuroma (Vestibular Schwannoma) or Meningioma in the East of England.
-We have links with the Skull Base Team at Addenbrookes Hospital, Cambridge, UK .

-We offer support during the processes of diagnosis, shared decision making, management and treatment, this can be a difficult or unsettling time.
+We offer support during the processes of diagnosis, shared decision making, management and treatment, which can be a difficult or unsettling time.
 Many of our members have had their treatment or continue under surveillance, and find that meeting with others is an invaluable help to them, and their families, in managing symptoms and making adjustments in lifestyle or in the workplace.

 is in your hands